isaichavez19-maker/vst3_dev_portal/src/pages/FAQ/Communication.md

 ---

-## Q: How should I communicate between the 'Processing' and the 'User Interface'?
+## Q: How can I ensure communication between the 'Processing' and the 'User Interface'?

-With the term 'Processing' we mean the code implementing the [Vst:: IAudioProcessor](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html) interface, and with 'User Interface' the editor component implementing the [Vst:: IEditController](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IEditController.html) interface.
+With the term 'Processing' we refer to the code implementing the [Vst:: IAudioProcessor](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IAudioProcessor.html) interface, and with 'User Interface' the editor component implementing the [Vst:: IEditController](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IEditController.html) interface.

-If you need to communicate the changes of parameters to the user interface, such as metering changes and peaks, you need to define the parameter as an exported type.
-The parameter then is associated with an ID.
+If you need to communicate any parameter changes to the user interface, such as metering changes and peaks, you need to define the parameter as an exported type.
+The parameter is then associated with an ID.
 In the process function you can inform the host of changes by using the [outputParameterChanges](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ProcessData.html#af08c4f7dfd9e456cc98ba0eb325993ae) (from [ProcessData](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/structSteinberg_1_1Vst_1_1ProcessData.html)).
 You add the parameter (ID) to a list that will be used by the host to send them back to the user interface at the correct time.

-If you should need to exchange more data than just parameter changes, such as *tempo*, *sample rate*, *FFT*, *Pitch Analysis*, or any other data resulting from your processing, you can use the [Vst:: IMessage](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IMessage.html) interface (see AGain example).
+If you need to exchange more data than just parameter changes, such as *tempo*, *sample rate*, *FFT*, *Pitch Analysis*, or any other data resulting from your processing, you can use the [Vst:: IMessage](https://steinbergmedia.github.io/vst3_doc/vstinterfaces/classSteinberg_1_1Vst_1_1IMessage.html) interface (see AGain example).
 However, you need to be careful and send the data from a 'timer' thread and not directly from the process function, for example, when sending from a 'process' call.

 See [Communication between the components](../Technical+Documentation/API+Documentation/Index.md#communication-between-the-components).